 Studies show that optimizations made in UI/UX for accessibility also benefit people without disabilities

 How Deque Can Help

-Responding to an immediate need, or building the foundation for a sustainable and long term digital accessibility practice, Deque has the most complete suite of tools, services and training available.
-Our accessibility library has been downloaded over 4M times.
-Our accessibility testing extensions have been downloaded over 250,000 times, and we’ve completed over 1,000 projects.
+Whether you’re responding to an immediate need, or building the foundation for a sustainable and long term digital accessibility practice, we provide the most comprehensive and complete suite of tools, services and training available.
+Our accessibility library has been downloaded 900,000,000+ times.
+Our accessibility testing extensions have been downloaded 875,000+ times, and we’ve completed 5,000+ projects.

-Most accessibility projects begin and end with an audit – they assess the current state of your site or application’s accessibility resulting in a clear accessibility report.Learn More about accessibility audits
+Most accessibility projects begin and end with an audit – they assess the current state of your digital accessibility resulting in a clear accessibility report.Learn More about accessibility audits

 Getting help from our team of experts will ensure your accessibility fixes will meet your compliance requirements as quickly and effectively as possible.Learn More about accessibility remediation

 The axe DevTools, axe Auditor and axe Monitor products enable accessibility experts and development to test and maintain accessibility end-to-end.Learn More about the axe Tools Suite